Solutto-Consulting/etoro-extractor/README.md

 ## 📋 Prerequisites

 - Python 3.8 or later
-- Google Chrome or Chromium browser
+- **Google Chrome or Chromium browser** (required for web scraping)
+  - The installation script will automatically install Google Chrome if needed
+  - **Note**: Broken snap packages of Chromium will be detected and bypassed
 - Linux/macOS/Windows with bash support

 ## 🔧 Installation